 You may want to ask your healthcare provider about the amount of radiation used during

-the CT procedure and the risks related to your particular situation.
-Radiation from
+a CT scan and the risks tied to your particular situation.
+Radiation from CT scans

-CT scans varies, but may be up to 100 times greater than a normal chest X-ray.
-It
+varies.
+But it may be up to 100 times greater than a normal chest X-ray.
+It is a good

-is a good idea to keep a record of your radiation exposure, such as previous CT scans
+idea to keep a record of your radiation exposure, such as previous CT scans and other

-and other types of X-rays, so that you can inform your healthcare provider.
-Risks
+types of X-rays, so that you can inform your healthcare provider.
+Risks linked to

-linked to radiation exposure may be related to the cumulative number of X-ray exams
+radiation exposure may be related to the total number of X-ray exams and treatments

 If you are pregnant or think that you may be, tell your healthcare provider.
 Radiation